Dav Pilkey: Dragon series

 The Dragon series was originally published with Orchard Books.
-Scholastic then reprinted the series in 2019.
+Scholastic then reprinted the series in 2019, with Dragon Gets By, A Friend for Dragon, and Dragon's Fat Cat all compiled in one book, Dragon Tales.

 Dav Pilkey used watercolors purchased at a local grocery store to paint the illustrations in these books.
 The series became a stop-motion animation TV show with 67 episodes from 2004 to 2007.